mverleg/dory/README.rst

 * Need your backed up data?
 Just go to the latest backup directory.
 * Need an earlier version?
 Go to an earlier directory, or use diff to find where changes happened.
+* Need to clear some space?
+Just delete some backups; all other ones remain functional thanks to hardlinks.

 Other features: